What Is GitOps? Learn About Benefits, Challenges, and More

 GitOps: the philosophy that deployments, changes, and more should be as simple as making a commit to Git.
 Learn all about GitOps - and how Harness can help.

-Chances are you’ve landed here after asking your search engine of choice “What is GitOps?”
-In this writeup, we will cover what GitOps is, what benefits an organization gains from GitOps, and how to scale GitOps for the enterprise.
-Each of these has sections with headers, so if you have a specific interest, feel free to jump down to the relevant section.
+In this article, we will cover what GitOps is, what benefits an organization gains from GitOps, and how to scale GitOps for the enterprise.

 The Entire System is Described Declaratively